SyneRBI/SIRF/doc/UserGuide.md

 | | | use_constant_scalingFactor | "true" |
 | | | auto_scaling_only_once | "true" |

-Applie scaling to image, g-factor map, SNR map and/or SNR standard deviation map.
+Applies scaling to image, g-factor map, SNR map and/or SNR standard deviation map.

 #### ImageArraySplitGadget